 Some rebounders come with a carrying case.
 They can be taken apart and folded in 2, 3, or 4 pieces so you can take them with you wherever you go!

 Before purchasing a rebounder, look for the weight capacity.
-Some are made for children, and some for heavier adults.
+There are rebounders made for children, and some for heavier adults.

 NASA found the trampoline to be useful in training astronauts to increase bone density and muscle mass.
 They also seemed to find that it was helpful in their improved balance as they came back from a zero-gravity environment.
 It seemed to be an overall health benefit before they went into space and after they returned.